Mirion Technologies Announces - GuruFocus.com

-Mirion Technologies, Inc. (“Mirion,” “we” or the “company”) (NYSE: MIR), a global provider of radiation detection, measurement, analysis and monitoring solutions to the medical, nuclear, defense, and research end markets, today announced the commencement of an underwritten public offering of 9,786,153 shares of Mirion’s Class A common stock by certain selling stockholders.
+Mirion Technologies, Inc. (“Mirion,” “we” or the “company”) (NYSE: MIR), a global provider of radiation detection, measurement, analysis and monitoring solutions to the medical, nuclear, defense, and research end markets, today announced the pricing of an underwritten public offering of 9,786,153 shares of Mirion’s Class A common stock by certain selling stockholders at a price to the public of $8.75 per share.
 Selling stockholders participating in the offering consist of entities affiliated with Charterhouse Capital Partners.
-Mirion will not sell any securities in the proposed offering and will not receive any of the proceeds from the sale of the shares being offered by the selling stockholders but Mirion will bear the costs associated with the proposed offering, other than underwriting discounts and commissions and certain other expenses.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed or as to the actual size or terms of the offering.
+Mirion will not sell any securities in the public offering and will not receive any of the proceeds from the sale of the shares being offered by the selling stockholders but Mirion will bear the costs associated with the public offering, other than underwriting discounts and commissions and certain other expenses.
+The offering is expected to close on March 7, 2023, subject to customary closing conditions.

 Jefferies is acting as the sole bookrunner for the offering.